Gardening activities, such as digging, planting, weeding, mulching, and raking can cause stress and strain on muscles and joints.

 1. Get moving before you garden.

-A 10-minute brisk walk and stretches for the spine and limbs are good ways to warm up.
+Take a 10-minute brisk walk and stretch your spine and limbs to warm up.

-2. Change positions frequently to avoid stiffness or cramping.
+2. Change positions often to avoid stiffness or cramping.

-Be aware of how your body feels as you work in your garden.
-If a part of your body starts to ache, take a break, stretch that body part in the opposite direction it was in, or switch to a different gardening activity.
-For example, if you've been leaning forward for more than a few minutes, and your back starts to ache, slowly stand up, and gently lean backward a few times.
+Be aware of how your body feels as you work.
+If a part of your body starts to ache, take a break.
+Stretch that body part in the opposite direction, or switch to a different gardening activity.
+For example, if you've been leaning forward for a while, and your back starts to ache, slowly stand up, and gently lean backward a few times.

-3. Use a garden cart or wheelbarrow to move heavy planting materials or tools.
+3. Use a garden cart or wheelbarrow to move heavy materials or tools.

 Lift with your knees and use good posture while moving a cart or wheelbarrow.